 Poured-in-Place Terrazzo vs Tile Terrazzo

-There are different types of terrazzo installation.
-For now, let’s focus on Thin-set Epoxy Terrazzo which is a Poured-in-Place Terrazzo system in comparison to the variety of Terrazzo Tiles.
+There are several different types of terrazzo installations.
+For now, we'll focus on Thin-set Epoxy Terrazzo which is a Poured-in-Place terrazzo system in comparison to the variety of terrazzo tiles.
 Both have pros and cons.
 We’ll compare them both and see what’s the best option for you.
 We hope this blog entry will help you decide on what to choose for your terrazzo flooring.

 Terrazzo tile is really an oxymoron.
 Real terrazzo is actually a poured in place